DiegoHuertaD/diegoh/content/authors/admin/_index.md

   url: "https://www.economics.northwestern.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I’m a fourth-year economics Ph.D. candidate at Northwestern University.
+bio: I’m a fifth-year economics Ph.D. candidate at Northwestern University.
 My research is at the intersection of macroeconomics and political economy.
 In my work, I employ heterogeneous agent models to understand the joint determination of inequality, policies, and economic outcomes.

 interests:
 - Macroeconomics